 What is Proprietary Trading?

 Trading is an important area of Financial Markets and acts as a good source of income generation for companies operating in the Banking and Financial Service Industry.
 Banks, brokerage houses, Investment Banks and Financial Institutions (collectively referred to as Banks here) perform trading activities on behalf of their clients by executing their buy or sell orders through the platforms available at their end and also by providing advisory services to them related to hedging strategies, arbitrage opportunities, etc and receive commission payments in lieu of the services offered by them.
-In all these cases the risk of huge gain/loss rests with the client as the organization is only acting on behalf of the clients; however, such services provide these institutions with the limited amount of income and to boost their income banks indulge in Prop Trading.
+In all these cases the risk of huge gain/loss rests with the client as the organization is only acting on behalf of the clients; however, such services provide these institutions with a limited amount of income, and to boost their income banks indulge in Prop Trading.
 Now we learn the Proprietary Trading concept.

 It refers to trading under which banks (including Banks, Brokerage Houses, Investment Banks, and Financial Institutions) trades in their own account and invests their own capital for their direct gain/loss.
 Usually, such trading positions are taken in stocks, bonds, currencies, derivatives, etc. In short, the trading desk of the bank takes trading positions using the bank’s own capital which results in huge gains or losses for the bank.
 Since prop trading involves a lot of bank’s own capital it carries a huge risk as well.
-In the unlikely event that adverse movement happens in the trading positions (means stocks purchased by the company started falling in value), organizations face huge losses which can wipe of their capital and can put depositors money at a very high risk.
+In the unlikely event that adverse movement happens in the trading positions (means stocks purchased by the company started falling in value), organizations face huge losses that can wipe of their capital and can put depositors’ money at very high risk.

 Why do Banks pursue Proprietary Trading?